Current Alerts and Notices (View all)

 WasteHub was co-created by the Environmental Innovation Centre (EIC) and WasteX™ and is co-funded by the Plastic Innovation Fund, Marley, Mitre 10, and Waste Management.

-Two construction companies are leading the way locally by reducing waste and reusing or recycling materials from their sites.
+Get tips and practical information from companies that are leading the way locally by reducing waste and reusing or recycling materials from their demolition and/or construction sites.